DrAlbertCruz/Introduction-MIPS-SPIM/README.md

 .ent  main
 ```

-are a preamble that lets MIPS know that the following lines of code are instructions, declares a subroutine called `main`, and labels the entry point for `main` when debugging the code.
+are a preamble that lets MIPS know that the following lines of code are instructions, declares a subroutine called `main` *for linking purposes*, and labels the entry point for `main` when debugging the code.
 The first bit of real MIPS code is here:

 ```MIPS
 main: